reaktor/Neliohinnat/source/techblog-en.md

 The model has been written and estimated with the probabilistic programming language Stan ([http://mc-stan.org/](http://mc-stan.org/)).
 Stan produces a Monte Carlo estimation algorithm from a generative model description.

-## What is missing, and future steps
+## Possible improvements

 The model could have more demographic covariates.
 Dealers have reminded us about the predictivity of the sales volume.
 Obviously, the number of sales is not in a predictive role in the current model.

-Apartments are heterogeneous, but heterogeneity is not taken into account.
+Apartment vary by their size, age, etc., but this heterogeneity is not taken into account.
 Trends are biased towards apartments that are sold more often.
 Some public data is available where sales are separated by size and age of the condos, but these data are even more sparse than the aggregate data used here.

 On the Finnish equivalent of this blog, Herra Huu suggested whitened parameterization, which may help with estimation.